Preventive Conservation of Archival Photographic Collections: Reality and Aspiration

 Join scholars and colleagues from across Iraq and internationally to hear about and discuss the various research being conducted in and on Iraq – from ancient to modern.
 Due to continued health concerns, the conference will include this virtual component in October and then a conference at the Smithsonian’s National Museum of Asian Art in Washington, D.C. next year.

-Each session will include presentations from scholars followed by a discussion.
+Each session will include presentations from scholars followed by a discussion, on subjects from archaeology and heritage preservation to archival research.
 Questions will be taken from the audience as well.

 More information including biographies and abstracts will be regularly updated on our conferences page, here.
 Registration is free but required; registration is now open.